nhaar/ClubPenguinGodot/README.md

-Club Penguin Plus aims to be a single player recreation with improved performance and playability.
+This project's goal is to make a singleplayer recreation in Godot Engine so that the minigames can be played with improved performance and playablility.

-Club Penguin Plus is built in Godot Engine.
+Currently, the project is neither being worked on, neither completely dropped.
+It is unsure what will come out of this project!

 # Building

-1. Make sure you have downloaded Godot .NET support from the website
+1. Make sure you have downloaded Godot .NET support from the website (versions 4.2.1 is used)

 2. Make sure you have .NET 6 installed